This textured beginner crochet earwarmer is bound to become a favorite!

 *This pattern has been fully tested to ensure accuracy*

 Copyright protected.
-You may not redistribute pattern after purchase or publish any part as your own including photos.
+You may not redistribute pattern after purchase or after viewing on my website.
+You may not publish any part as your own including photos.
 If sharing online you must link back to this original post.
 You may sell finished products and if possible, reference back to this pattern and/or give credit to Simply Hooked by Janet as the original designer.